Despite the busyness brought about by everyday life, more and more Americans are cooking at home than ever before.

 Among the top priorities for home cooking are healthy eating through quality meals and ingredients (68%) and a more deliberate approach to meal planning (53%).

-Such findings suggest that eating home-cooked meals is generally healthier and more efficient than ordering takeout, but there’s more to that.
+Such findings suggest that eating home-cooked meals is generally better and more efficient than ordering takeout, but there’s more to that.

-Home cooking and meal planning can also help achieve the specific health goal of long-term weight loss — here are a few ways.
+Home cooking and meal planning can also help achieve other goals — here are a few ways.

 Improve nutritional quality and variety

-In contrast, home cooking can reduce individuals’ reliance on these unhealthy foods and instead shift the focus to whole foods and fresh ingredients.
+Home cooking can reduce individuals’ reliance on poor foods and instead shift the focus to whole foods and fresh ingredients.

 Meanwhile, meal planning involves a longer thought process for dietary choices, allowing individuals to adhere to nutritional guidelines and increase food variety.

-While you can successfully lose weight by following a nutritious, well-balanced diet, the more challenging part is trying to keep it off.
+While you can successfully feel better by following a nutritious, well-balanced diet, the more challenging part is trying to keep it off.

-However, since cooking allows you to take control of the meals and ingredients, it serves as a sustainable approach that boosts your motivation for weight loss throughout your wellness journey.
+However, since cooking allows you to take control of the meals and ingredients, it serves as a sustainable approach that boosts your throughout your wellness journey.

-On the other hand, meal planning can also be a motivating factor by combining it with other science-backed weight loss tips like keeping a food diary.
+On the other hand, meal planning can also be a motivating factor by combining it with other science-backed tips like keeping a food diary.

-You’ll likely find long-term success in managing your weight by habitually tracking your food intake and planning your meals and snacks from breakfast until dinner.
+You’ll likely find long-term success by habitually tracking your food intake and planning your meals and snacks from breakfast until dinner.

 Practice portion control